BitcoinDesign/Guide/guide/how-it-works/ecash/cashu.md

 %}

 # Cashu
 Cashu is an ecash protocol on that interoperates with the Lightning Network.
 Unlike Fedimint, which uses a federated model to distribute trust among multiple entities, Cashu operates with independent mints, offering greater flexibility and control to users.
-This makes Cashu distinct in providing an easy to deploy, flexible, and agile approach to managing Ecash on bitcoin.
+This makes Cashu distinct in providing an easy to deploy, flexible, and agile approach to managing bitcoin backed ecash.

 {% include tip/open.html color="blue" icon="info" label="User Experience Tip" %}